Cannabidiol: Side effects

+In 2022, the FDA stated that "scientific studies show possible harm to the male reproductive system, including testicular atrophy, harm to the liver, and interactions with certain medications.
+The FDA has not found adequate information showing how much CBD can be consumed, and for how long, before causing harm.
+This is particularly true for vulnerable populations like children and those who are pregnant."

+Interactions

 Laboratory evidence indicated that cannabidiol may reduce THC clearance, increasing plasma concentrations which may raise THC availability to receptors and enhance its effect in a dose-dependent manner.
 In vitro, cannabidiol inhibited the activity of voltage-dependent sodium and potassium channels, which may affect neural activity.
 A recent study using X-ray crystallography showed that CBD binds inside the sodium channel pore at a novel site at the interface of the fenestrations and the central hydrophobic cavity of the channel.
 Binding at this site blocks the transmembrane-spanning sodium ion translocation pathway, providing a molecular mechanism for channel inhibition, which could contribute to a reduced excitability.
 A small clinical trial reported that CBD partially inhibited the CYP2C-catalyzed hydroxylation of THC to 11-OH-THC.
 Little is known about potential drug interactions, but CBD mediates a decrease in clobazam metabolism.
 Work with human liver microsomes shows that cannabidiol inhibits CYP3A5 and CYP3A4 to some degree.